 Royal Warrants have always been regarded as demonstrating the very highest standards in excellence, quality, service and innovation, hence are highly prized and are a mark of the best of British.
 Hypnos' Royal Warrant is for HM Queen Elizabeth II and covers the category - 'Bedding and upholstery manufacturers’.

-Our master craftsman are upholstery experts, we not only supply the Royal Family and Royal Household with mattresses and beds, but we also undertake bespoke upholstery commissions for the Royal Family – we recently replaced the banquet seating for the Ballroom at Buckingham Palace.
+Our master craftsmen are upholstery experts; we not only supply the Royal Family and Royal Household with mattresses and beds, but we also undertake bespoke upholstery commissions for the Royal Family – we recently replaced the banquet seating for the Ballroom at Buckingham Palace.

 Hypnos is proud to be the only bed maker to actively supply all of the Royal residences including Buckingham Palace, Windsor Castle, St.James Palace, Balmoral Castle, Sandringham House, The Palace of Holyroodhouse and Kensington Palace.